janani73/Module-6/ABSTARCTION.md

 ## Abstraction - Program to demonstrate Polymorphism in Python using Classes and Methods.

 ### AIM
 To write a Python program that uses two different classes with the same method names to demonstrate polymorphism, where each object responds differently to the same method call.
 ### ALGORITHM
 ```
-Start
+1.Start

-Create a class Ferrari with methods fuel_type() and max_speed()
+2.Create a class Ferrari with methods fuel_type() and max_speed()

-Create a class BMW with methods fuel_type() and max_speed()
+3.Create a class BMW with methods fuel_type() and max_speed()

-Create objects for Ferrari and BMW
+4.Create objects for Ferrari and BMW

-Store both objects inside a tuple named cars
+5.Store both objects inside a tuple named cars

-Loop through each object in cars
+6.Loop through each object in cars

-Call fuel_type() method for each object
+7.Call fuel_type() method for each object

-Call max_speed() method for each object
+8.Call max_speed() method for each object

-Stop
+9.Stop
 ```